Quorum: Pakistan (2024)

 On August 27, 2024, independent member Vehari Aurangzeb Khichi raised a point of order to a lack of quorum within the chamber.
 The Deputy Speaker Ghulam Mustafa Shah ordered a roll call and confirmed the lack of quorum.
 Shah adjourned the assembly for three days.
 This adjournment delayed the introduction of multiple bills affecting the judiciary, including a constitutional amendment relating to the suo motu powers of the Pakistan Supreme Court.

-Philippines (2010)
+Philippines (2010 and 2026)

-On February 2, 2010, Rep. Antonio Cerilles called for a roll call after a debate with Rep. Mariano Piamonte Jr. over the length of a floor speech.
+On February 2, 2010, Antonio Cerilles called for a roll call after a debate with Mariano Piamonte Jr. over the length of a floor speech.
 The subsequent roll call showed only 95 of the 134 needed members present.
-This caused the Congress to adjourn which subsequently delayed the swearing in of members-elect Celestino Martinez III and Domingo Espina.
+This caused the House of Representatives to adjourn which subsequently delayed the swearing in of members-elect Celestino Martinez III and Domingo Espina.

+On, May 26, 2026, the 24-seat Senate was split into a 13-member majority and 11-member minority.
+The majority bloc moved on to approve Senator Rodante Marcoleta's 15-day old proposal to amend the legislature rules to enable members of to attend remotely under "justifiable reasons".
+The minority bloc accused the other side of railroading the amendments.
+The eleven-member group staged a walk-out.
+Quorum was broken since it requires 13 out of 24 members of the Senate to be present.
+The majority bloc was left with 12 members physically present due to the absence of Senator Bato dela Rosa.
+The amendment was for dela Rosa who is evading arrest on an arrest warrant from the International Criminal Court.

 Disappearing quorum

 A tactic similar to quorum busting, is that of a disappearing quorum.
 In this situation, members of the legislative body refuse to vote or register although they are physically present on the floor of the chamber.
 The method was a popular strategy used by the minority party in the United States House of Representatives to block votes from 1842 (when a speaking time limit was introduced) until 1890.
 It was seen as the lower chamber's analogous companion to the filibuster in the United States Senate.
 The practice was made obsolete on January 29, 1890, in what has popularly been called the "Battle of the Reed Rules," when Speaker Thomas Brackett Reed ordered that members who were present on the floor would count for the purpose of a quorum, even if they did not reply to the roll call.
 The changes were permanently adopted into the House Rules in 1894.
 Many other legislative bodies have adopted similar rules to empower the Speaker of the chamber to show a member as present even if they refuse to answer the roll call.